 Reed clarified that the proposed property is near the interstate and is a good use for light industrial/commercial zoning, but the applicant would need to comply with building code and fire suppression issues.

-Sam noted the ICPC must use their discretion regarding neighbors concerns about use of residential water for fire protection.
+Sam noted the ICPC must use their discretion regarding neighbors’ concerns about use of residential water for fire protection.

 Reed explained that a hydrant may be used by firefighter to suppress any fire in the area.